ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0045-the-narathiwat-incident-2026.md

 - disciplinary procedures
 - reassurance of institutional neutrality

+### *d) Post‑Incident Clarification and Apology*
+Subsequent statements included:

+- a public apology by the commander
+- a public apology by the Prime Minister in his capacity as ISOC director
+- clarification that earlier remarks were attributed to miscommunication
+- assurances that concerns raised by educational institutions would be reviewed

 These elements correspond to the narrative management patterns described in **0036 – Kamolsak Leewama Case Study**.

 ---